Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 ```

-**If you are making a pangenome graph with your own data, this should be the only part you need to change, but do see the sxplanation of the options below as some may require adjustments for different data sizes**.
+**If you are making a pangenome graph with your own data, this input listing should be the only part you need to change, but do see the explanation of the options below as some may require adjustments for different data sizes**.
 Also, nothing changes if you want to use haploid assemblies -- just do not use the `.1` and `.2` suffixes (see `CHM13` and `GRCh38` above).

 ### Build and Index the Pangenome Graph